nithyakumarm/openshift-sep-2023/README.md

 ## For any lab access issues
 - Report to RPS Consulting PVT LTD user logged in via WebEx chat
 - In case, you don't have access to WebEx chat, shortly they will share their contact info, please feel free to reach out to that contact number for any lab issues during this 4 days
+- Anil from RPS can be reached out +91 970-3388-087 for any lab issues